blinklabs-io/docs/src/content/docs/guides/dingo/002-quick-start-overview.md

 #### Add Port 9090 for UTxO RPC (Optional)
 You might want to also add port 9090 or whatever port you selected for UTxO RPC if you want to access chain data or transactions.
 We can open port 9090 by running:

+> ⚠️ Caution exposing this port outside of your local machine.

 ```
 sudo ufw allow 9090/tcp
 ```